 ARTICLE III.
 TYPE OF CORPORATION

-This Corporation is organized as a profit Corporation as authorized under the provisions of Chapter 351, V.A.M.S.
-Mo.
+This Corporation is organized as a profit Corporation as authorized under the provision of Wis.
+Stat.
+Ch.
+180.

 ARTICLE IV.
 SHAREHOLDERS

 Section 1.
 Ownership of the Corporation

 Ownership of the Corporation shall be vested in the holders of shares of common stock in the Corporation.
 The aggregate number of shares that the Corporation shall be authorized to issue shall be 300 shares of $100 per value stock.

 The annual shareholders meeting of the Corporation shall be held within ninety (90) days after termination of the fiscal year at such locations and time as designated by the Board of Directors.